-Far more exciting and productive is the definition of genius that educator Rick Ackerly ascribes to in an engaging, inspiring and informative book I highly recommend, The Genius In Children.
+Far more exciting and productive is the definition of genius that educator Rick Ackerly subscribes to in an inspiring and informative book I highly recommend, The Genius in Every Child: Encouraging Character, Curiosity, and Creativity in Children.
 His perception of genius: “…a great science teacher I know called it ‘the teacher within,’ and we all have it.
-According to James Hillman and Thomas Moore,it goes by many names: soul, muse, calling, psyche, and destiny.
+According to James Hillman and Thomas Moore, it goes by many names: soul, muse, calling, psyche, and destiny.
 It is the you that is becoming.
 It is our inner author and the source of our authority in the world.”

 Recognizing genius as our child’s unique essence leads us to approach parenting as an opportunity to discover, explore and encourage this “teacher within.”
 The sparks are already there.
 Our job is to figure out how and when to stoke the flames, and when to let them be.
 Mostly, it’s about letting them be.

 We kindle genius by fostering our child’s innate desire to explore and experience her world independently whenever possible.
 What begins when an infant has the opportunity to choose to spend a few moments gazing peacefully at patterns of light on a wall, clouds in the sky, or a crack in the ceiling later becomes a toddler discovering a unique use for a puzzle – stacking the pieces instead of fitting them — no one interrupting to show him what he ‘should’ be doing.

 Make boredom a friend, not an enemy.